Why Solid Queue?

 • Fault isolation risk: By not segregating background job processing, it’s possible the load from background processing would harm the performance and reliability of the application database operations

-• Data stores like Redis don’t have the MVCC design of Postgres, which means they may consume less disk space and server resources
+• Data stores like Redis don’t have the MVCC design of Postgres, which means they may consume less disk space and server resources, achieving a higher processing rate

 Features of Solid Queue